Twinn-github09/Twinn-github09/README.md

 ## Hi there 👋
-## About Me :
+# About Me :
 It's Roshan
-🌱Pursuing my undergraduate in Amrita Vishwa Vidhyapeetham ⚡In field of Artificial Intelligence
+-🌱Pursuing my undergraduate in Amrita Vishwa Vidhyapeetham -⚡In field of Artificial Intelligence

 <!--
 **Twinn-github09/Twinn-github09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.